google/exposure-notifications-server/docs/getting-started/configure_application.md

 * On the __General__ tab
     * Select `Enable key-server statistics`
-    * leave everything as as defaults.
+    * Leave everything as as defaults.
 * On the __Codes__ tab
     * Set `Bulk issue codes` to `Allow`
     * Set `Allowed test types` to `Positive`